joinpursuit/Pursuit-Core-iOS/fundamentals/functions-one/README.md

 This is the preferred style.

-We also call a funciton that returns nothing as returning *Void*.
+We also call a function that returns nothing as returning *Void*.
 We can represent this using an empty tuple (), or the *Void* keyword.
 The following two definitions are equivalent to the one above.

 ```swift
 func myFirstFunction() -> Void {